Proof of Funds for a Study Visa from India (2026): How Much Money You Must Show

 Read this article?
 Now tell us about your situation.

-We’ll WhatsApp you within 4 working hours with an honest read on your file and the realistic next steps.
-PTA-licensed, fixed-fee, one consultant from first call to decision.
+We’ll WhatsApp you within 4 working hours with an honest read on your file and the realistic next steps. licensed, fixed-fee, one consultant from first call to decision.